This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 3rd class 400Rs (approx $2.60)

-The expo rail cart is a more expensive option and now appears to add to most journeys with a five-times a day service.
-The bonus of this is the all glass front or back window, but unless you have the front seats it will likely be the same view as first class – it also completely removes you from the ‘experience’ of Sri Lanka train travel.
+The expo rail cart is a more expensive option and now appears to add to most journeys with a five-times-a-day service.
+The bonus of this is the all-glass front or back window, but unless you have the front seats, it will likely be the same view as a first-class – it also completely removes you from the ‘experience’ of Sri Lanka train travel.
 That said, it can at least be booked easily online.